greg-raven/Department-21/_posts/2010-09-25-confessional-cuties.md

 The Irishman said, "Well, we got undressed and rubbed together, but then I stopped."

 The priest said, "Rubbing together is the same as putting it in.
-You"re not to see that woman again.
+You're not to see that woman again.

-For your penance, say five Hail Mary"s and put $50 in the poor box."
+"For your penance, say five Hail Marys and put $50 in the poor box."

 The Irishman left the confessional, said his prayers, and then walked over to the poor box.

 He paused for a moment and then started to leave.

 The priest, who was watching, quickly ran over to him saying, "I saw that.
-You didn"t put any money in the poor box!"
+You didn't put any money in the poor box!"

-The Irishman replied, "Yeah, but I rubbed the $50 on the box, and according to you, that"s the same as putting it in!"
+The Irishman replied, "Yeah, but I rubbed the $50 on the box, and according to you, that's the same as putting it in!"

 ---